Room Selection

 Have you considered a CAT Community?

-Want to move to the front of the line and get an earlier time slot?
+Want to move to the front of the line and get an earlier room assignment?
 Consider joining a K-State First Residential CAT Community.
 Residential CAT Communities provide an added opportunity for first-year students to connect with others who share their interests.
 About 22 students take a group of classes together and live in the same residence hall or residence hall area.
 They also have a live-in Residential Learning Assistant who serves as a mentor/guide.

 Benefits of choosing a Residential CAT Community: